What's Your Risk Profile?Back Pain Quiz

 Published on

-Low Impact Strength Training to improve your back and core
+Low Impact Strength building for your core

-Millions of Americans suffer from debilitating back pain every day.
+Millions of people suffer from debilitating back pain every day.
 As we age, our bones become weaker and more brittle, leading to sore muscles and less flexible discs filled with diminishing amounts of fluid.
 This only further complicates the issue for those already enduring this painful condition.

 If you’re carrying extra pounds and don’t get much exercise, your chances of experiencing back issues are significantly higher.